osg-htc/user-documentation/documentation/PATh/htc_workloads/using_software/containers.md

 **NOTE: Open Science Data Federation (OSDF) functionality will soon come to the PATh Facility**:
-For larger workloads, the image will be resused for each job, and thus the preferred transfer method is Stash.
+For larger workloads, the image will be resused for each job, and thus the preferred transfer method is an OSDF tool.
 Store the .sif file under `/protected/$USERNAME/`, and then use the stash url directly in the `+SingularityImage` attribute.
 Note that you can not use shell variable expansion in the submit file - be sure to replace the